The Perfect Journey to Peru

 One of the most beautiful colonial cities in South America, Cuzco is an enchanting maze of cobble-stone streets, striking churches and kaleidoscopic markets.
 It is archaeologically gorgeous and intoxicatingly chilled-out.
 We’d recommend at least 3 nights here to explore the city and enjoy its wonderful markets and restaurants.
 People watching in the Plaza de Armas over a coffee is a perfectly respectable way to while away a few hours, but there’s plenty more to keep you busy.
 Be sure to visit the ancient Inca fortress of Sacsayhuaman nearby.
 There are a number of great hotel options in Cuzco, from luxurious 5-star hotels set in restored colonial monasteries, to small, intimate boutique hotels with charming hosts and beautiful inner-courtyards.
 Built on Inca foundations, Palacio Nazarenas is a historical gem located in the heart of the old town, offering the most pampering stay in the city, with luxurious suites, butler service, a magical inner courtyard, spa, outdoor pool and exceptional restaurant, Senzo.

 The Belmond Andean Explorer train whisks you away on a beautiful day-long journey from Cuzco to Lake Titicaca, passing ever-changing scenery as you traverse the highest plains of the Andes.
-You’ll be treated to delicious fine-dining to accompany the mesmerising views, and it’s a much more fun way of travelling than carting yourself to the airport and wasting time at check-in!
+One of the most unique ways to explore on your journey to Peru, you’ll be treated to delicious fine-dining to accompany the mesmerising views, and it’s a much more fun way of travelling than carting yourself to the airport and wasting time at check-in!
 Lake Titicaca is the perfect spot for some R&R after the adventures of the Sacred Valley and Machu Picchu.
 Sink into serenity on the shores of the lake, staying at luxury lodge, Titilaka.
 Choosing either a dawn or dusk facing room, you’ll be treated to remote tranquility.
 Days are spent relaxing in a hammock on the terrace with a good book, or kayaking on the lake, where you can meet traditional communities on the floating islands of Uros and Taquile.

 From Lake Titicaca, you can either fly back to Lima to head home, or hop back on the train to continue the journey to Arequipa.
 A UNESCO World Heritage Site known as ‘The White City’, Arequipa is surrounded by breathtaking volcanoes.
 Excursions from here include volcano hiking, exploring Andean villages and visiting the awesome Colca Canyon for hiking, relaxing in hot springs and Condor viewing.
 Back in the city, the San Camilo food market is perfect for a delicious lunch sampling various local delicacies, and the Monasterio de Santa Catalina is the city’s most beautiful architectural asset.
 Spend a couple of nights in Casa Andina Private Collection, a gorgeous mansion set in the colonial heart of the city.